KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Input-Article.md

 }
 ```

-> Note: The default `.onSubmit { ... }` view modifier doesn't work for these text views.
+> Tip: The default `.onSubmit { ... }` view modifier doesn't work for these text views.
 If you want to detect when the return key is pressed, you can instead pass in `onSubmit:` in the initializer.

-> Important: This view requires Full Access and will automatically disable itself when it's disabled, due to an iOS bug that causes a crash when using text field while Full Access is disabled.
+> Important: These views require at least a `Silver` license.
+They also require Full Access, due to an iOS bug that causes a crash when using them while Full Access is disabled.
+They will automatically disable themselves when Full Access is disabled.